braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.5.3 Definition: Cycle Definitions {#1.5.3}

-:::info[**Distinction between Forbidden and Permitted Cyclic Structures through the Hierarchy of Cycle Lengths**]
+:::tip[**Distinction between Forbidden and Permitted Cyclic Structures through the Hierarchy of Cycle Lengths**]

 A **Cycle** is defined as a non-trivial Directed Path $(v_0, \dots, v_k)$ where $v_0 = v_k$.
 1.  **2-Cycle:** A Cycle of length $k=2$, representing immediate reciprocal causality between two events.